Where To Get Food From The African Diaspora In Philly

-That's evidently clear when thinking about the African Diaspora—a group of communities descended from native Africans or people from Africa.
+That's especially evident when thinking about the African Diaspora—a group of communities descended from native Africans or people from Africa.
 Although the recipes have changed throughout the years, some of the ingredients and flavors share great similarities (for example, every spot on this list has plantains on the menu).
 Just like most major cities, Philly has several African, Afro-Latinx, Afro-Caribbean, and Southern restaurants that showcase the intertwined links within these cultures while honoring their sole and distinct traditions.

 Abyssinia in Spruce Hill serves Ethiopian platters that get us more excited than hearing the food is ready on Thanksgiving night.
 Their stewed lentils, oniony sauteed greens, spicy beef tibs, and warm injera on their own are great, but when you want a nice big spread, their combination platters are the way to go–especially the Abyssinia Special 1.
 It’s under $14, large enough for two people, and the peppery kick from the berbere sauce has us thinking about it even in the late hours (thankfully, they’re open until 2am).